richardsterlingjackson/richardsterling-portfolio/shared-experiences/README.md

 # RichaShared Experiences – A Personal Blog by Richard Sterling Jackson

-A narrative‑driven technical journal built to explore ideas, document experiments, and share the stories behind the work.
-Shared Experiences blends engineering, reflection, and design into a single space.
-It's part memoir, part lab notebook, part creative outlet.
+A narrative‑driven technical journal built to explore ideas, thoughts,experiments, and shared experiences.
+There always lives a story behind the work.
+Shared Experiences blends engineering, creativity and design into a single space, my space, my voice.

-This project represents my approach to building software: intentional, elegant, and relatable to others.
+This project represents my approach to building software: intentional, elegant, and personal.

 ---